Johannes90/movie_database/README.md

 * media.py - creates the movie class
 * entertainment_center.py - creates movie instances of the movie class
 * fresh_tomatoes.py - provided by Udacity to create the movie website

+You can start the website by running the python script entertainment_center.py/